• Home

 Objectives of InnoSoilPhos

 Mineral P-fertilizers are on the one side essential for nutrition of agricultural plants but on the other hand can also cause eutrophication of water bodies.
-Mineral-P-fertilizers are mainly produced by the limited P-resource rock phosphate.
-Due to these limitations of P agriculture is facing a huge challenge, namely to ensure the nutrition of humans and the income of farmers as well as limiting the ecological footprint, which is challenging the society as a whole.
-Therefore, the project InnoSoilPhos wants to answer not only scientific but also questions of social and humanistic science and is working in 10 working groups at four different scales: (I) the atomic and molecular scale, (II) the plot- to field scale, (III) the field-to catchment scale, and (IV) the societal scale.
-Beside the University of Rostock (UR) the following institutions are involved: the Brandenburgische Technical University Cottbus - Senftenberg (BTU), the Julius-Kühn-Institute (JKI), the University of Munich (TUM), the Research Center Jülich (FZJ), the Research Unit Sustainability and Climate Policy in Leipzig (FNK) and since 2018 the Bergische Universität Wuppertal (BUW).
+Mineral P-fertilizers are mainly produced from rock phosphate, a limited resource.
+Due to this limitation future agriculture is facing a huge challenge, namely to ensure the nutrition of humans and the income of farmers as well as limiting the ecological footprint, which is challenging the society as a whole.
+Therefore, the project InnoSoilPhos intents to provide solutions to this problem in soil and agricultural sciences but also governance options.

 Scale (I):

-• the effects of soil microorgansims on P-binding and activation (WP 1-3: M. Schloter, TUM; C. Baum, UR)
+- The effects of soil microorgansims on P-binding and activation

 Scale (II):

-• the effectiveness of P-fertilization is evaluated by metastudies to prove and improve fertilization recommendations (WP 2-3: U. Buczko, UR)
+- Effectiveness of P-fertilization is evaluated by metastudies to prove and improve fertilization recommendations

 Scale (III):

-• the hot spots and hot moments of P leaching from soil (WP 3: B. Lennartz, UR)
+- Hot spots and hot moments of P leaching from soil in experimental catchment

 Scale (IV):